ibm-messaging/mq-jms-spring/README.md

 * `mq-jms-spring-boot-starter` for [Spring Boot](https://projects.spring.io/spring-boot/) applications

 ## HEALTH WARNINGS
 This initial release has had limited testing.

-The compiled code has not yet been replicated to Maven Central.
-Once that has happened, it will be available under the 'com.ibm.mq' GroupId.
-You will have to use your build systems to compile this package as a local dependency for now.

 ## Installation and Usage
 If the VERSION file contains "LOCAL" in the version definition, then the gradle build process puts the generated jar into your local directory tree.
 It can then be referenced from the application build.

+Otherwise it can be automatically downloaded from Maven Central.

 ### Spring Boot Applications